sundayj/DevTest-Candidate/docs/candidate/README.md

 # DevTest Candidate Tasks

-This directory contains candidate-friendly versions of the DevTest interview tasks.
-These versions have been specifically designed for candidates and exclude implementation details, evaluation criteria, and other interviewer-specific content.
+This directory contains the DevTest interview tasks designed for candidates.

 ## Overview